mustachedk/mustache-agillic-android-sdk/docs/AgillicPushNotificationSetup.md

 <img src="resources/pushsetup1.png">

-Click the purple + icon to create an App Push template
+Click the purple + icon to create an App Push template.

 <img src="resources/pushsetup2.png">

 To create your push notification you must add a message and a recipient.
-[Click here to learn how to create a target group and define your recipients.] (#https://support.agillic.com/hc/en-gb/articles/360006745932-How-to-Check-your-Recipients-One-to-Many-data)
+[Click here to learn how to create a target group and define your recipients.] (https://support.agillic.com/hc/en-gb/articles/360006745932-How-to-Check-your-Recipients-One-to-Many-data)

 When creating your message, you can add dynamic content fields referencing your recipient data and Promotion Blocks to show different content depending on who receives the App Push.